TabelO-1/DND/Plot/Factions/Factions.md

  * Bases: Small Chruch(Mars City)

 ## Vitral Gangsters
  * Description: A group of nasty gangsters who extort the people of the VIOC Lower Slums.
+All have a red bandana on the right arm with a blazing sun.
  * Faction Goal: To accumlate as much wealth as possible.
  * Faction Alignment: Choatic Evil
  * HQ: Vitral Pub, Lower Slums(VIOC)